wiput1999/react-subdirectory/README.md

-# Basic create-react-app via directory
+# Deploy create-react-app with subpath

+This example using `create-react-app` with `react-router-dom`

 ## Setup